THE ART OF HEALING NEWSLETTER 2/2021

-The editorial office invites you to read the first issue of the Art of Healing magazine.
-Here you will find studies on various topics in the field of medical, social and humanities..
+The editorial office of the magazine invites you to read the second issue of the Art of Healing journal this year.
+In it, you will find studies mostly devoted to various aspects related to the COVID-19 pandemic

 EMPIRICAL STUDIES AND RESEARCH REPORTS

 Ieva Stankutė,, Mindaugas Stankūnas, Katarzyna Czabanowska